varunoberoi/deepstream.io-website-old/pages/docs/client.record.md

 argument: name
 type: String
 optional: false
-desc: The name / primaryKey for the record.
+desc: The name / primaryKey of the record.

 Retrieves or creates a [Record](Record.html) with the given name.
 Records are persistant datastructures that clients can manipulate and observe.